Contact Us Contact Us Replicon Login

 Arizona Minimum Wage

-Managing labor compliance at large organizations in Arizona may lead to legal issues.
+Managing labor compliance at large organizations in Arizona may lead to legal issues if regulations are not followed properly.
 Learn how organizations are leveraging Replicon’s solutions with built-in compliance modules to solve Arizona’s minimum wage needs.

-The current minimum wage in Arizona is $13.85 per hour, which is $6.6 more than the federal minimum wage.
-It raised from $12.80 to $13.85 effective from January 1, 2023.
-An increase of $1.05 in the minimum wage is based on the inflation that occurred between August 2021 to August 2022.
+The minimum wage in Arizona has been revised to $14.35 per hour effective from January 1st, 2024, which is $7.10 more than the federal minimum wage.
+It was raised from $13.85 to $14.35 effective January 1, 2024.
+An increase of $1.05 in the minimum wage is based on the inflation that occurred between August 2021 and August 2022.
 Post-2020, the minimum wage is rising annually on 1st January based on the annual increase in the cost of living, which is measured by the percentage increase in the Consumer Price Index from August of the preceding year over the level from August of the previous year.

 What is the Consumer Price Index?